Why is Swarthmore embarking on the BEP Project?

 What measures will be implemented to minimize disruption to traffic during construction?

 The project team has been and will continue to be in frequent communication with various campus constituencies throughout the construction process.
 Traffic on Whittier Place will be managed by the construction team, with support from Public Safety when needed.
 Emergency vehicles will be able to access the campus at all times.

 Why were the stone gates at the North Entrance removed?

 The stone gates were removed and placed in storage for the duration of the BEP project to avoid potential damage due to construction vehicles.
-The gates in be reinstalled at the conclusion of the project.
+The gates will be reinstalled at the conclusion of the project.